 Conformal coatings can be a blessing and a curse, but there is no question that they are a valuable process for protecting PCBs from moisture and contamination.
-It has become an integral part of the PCB production process for some manufacturers, but it doesn’t come without it’s challenges - we explore them in this article, along with some of the solutions.
+It has become an integral part of the PCB production process for some manufacturers, but it doesn’t come without its challenges.
+We will explore them in this article, along with some of the solutions.

 The main objective for applying a conformal coating for your printed circuit board (PCB) is to ensure it maintains the functional integrity, which is imperative for critical applications.
 Temperature conduction issues and corrosion attributed to gaseous or liquid penetration are all minimised, and often completely eradicated if a conformal coating is applied to the board.

-In addition to the factors mentioned above, a board benefiting from a conformal coating can see up to an 80% reduction in component density, compared with ‘normal’ boards.
+In addition to the factors mentioned above, a board benefiting from a conformal coating can see up to an 80% reduction in component density, compared to ‘normal’ boards.
 This is because boards that don’t utilise the conformal coating method are designed to ensure the components are placed within a set distance, ensuring current bleed is minimised.
-When Coating is applied, the ingress of moisture between tracks and / or components is reduced or eliminated, therefore designers can put components closer together without fear of changes in resistance or capacitance between devices.
+When coating is applied, the ingress of moisture between tracks and / or components is reduced or eliminated, allowing designers to put components closer together without the fear of changes in resistance or capacitance between devices.

 The requirement for complex mounting enclosures is eliminated, as well as reduced stress on the circuit are all key advantages.
 Boards can also see benefits of reduced mechanical vibration and analogue boards that can sometimes suffer performance changes with humidity – all of which don’t occur if the board is coated.

 It is the job of the coating medium to prevent ionisable contaminants reaching circuit nodes – which combined with moisture will form electrolytes.
 To aid the process, degreasing PCBs via aqueous cleaning (prior to the coating process) will promote enhanced adhesion of the coating compound.